mhasse1/rcforge/docs/redesign-v030.md

 1. Long-term evolution of the include system
 2. Potential enhancements to the `rc` command framework
 3. Community-driven utility script ecosystem
+4. Additional shell support beyond Bash and Zsh

 ## Conclusion

 The v0.3.0 redesign represents a strategic pivot towards a more focused, user-friendly shell configuration management system.
 By prioritizing simplicity, security, and flexibility, rcForge aims to provide a powerful yet intuitive solution for developers and system administrators.
+With strong multi-shell support and a clear separation between system and user components, rcForge creates a solid foundation for customized shell environments across different platforms.

+# EOF